Sun-lab/dMeth/TCGA_pipeline/README.md

 This pipelines are codes to run real data analysis using TCGA data.
 The files include:

-- The procedure for preparing gene expression count are included in 1\_eData\_\{CancerType\}.Rmd files.
-The processed gene expression data are then uploaded into CIbertSortx website and obtained an estimate of cell type proportion.
-See the corresponding RMD files for more details.
+- The procedure for preparing gene expression data are included in 1\_eData\_\{CancerType\}.Rmd files.
+The processed gene expression data are then uploaded into CIBERSORTx website to obtain estimates of cell type proportions for each bulk tumor sample.

-- EMeth-\{CancerType\}.R: run estimates of cell type proportions for each cancer type.
-It include the following steps.
+- 2\_run\_COAD.R and 2\_run\_another\_cancer_type.R:  estimates of cell type proportions for each cancer type.
+The code for COAD is a bit different from other cancer types because it has its own input and output file formats.
+The other file 2\_run_another_cancer_type.R can be used to run multiple cancer types using the shell script  2_run_another_cancer_type.sh.
+These files include the following steps.

   - read in pure cell type data: data are stored in ../cell_type_specific_reference/data, include